ivangfr/springboot-keycloak-openldap/README.md

 - Edit user `bgates` by clicking its `username` link
 - In `Role Mappings` tab
   - Click `Assign role` button
-  - Click the `Filter by Origin` dropdown button and select `simple-service`
+  - Click `Filter by Origin` dropdown button and select `simple-service`
   - Select `USER` role and click `Assign` button
   - Now, `bgates` has the role `USER` of `simple-service`
 - Do the same for the user `sjobs`